mickzeller/webgpu-cpp/README.md

 ## Building the project

 First, install the required dependencies on your system.
-Then use your C++ compiler to build the project.
+Then use emscripten to build the project.

 ```emcmake cmake -B build-web && cmake --build build-web```